odera143/ImageEditAI/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:5173`
-2. Click "Choose File" to upload an image
-3. Enter a text prompt describing how you want to modify the image
+2. Upload your original image by clicking "Choose Original Image"
+3. Upload a sketch or drawing showing your desired modifications by clicking "Choose Sketch Image"
+4. (Optional) Add any additional context about the modifications in the text area
-4. Click "Generate" to process the image
+5. Click "Generate" to process the images
-5. The modified image will appear in the result section
+6. The modified image will appear in the result section

 ## Features

 - Modern dark-themed UI
-- Real-time image preview
+- Real-time image preview for both original and sketch images
 - Responsive design
 - Loading states and error handling
 - Secure file upload handling
+- Support for sketch-based image modifications

 ## Technologies Used